 template arguments do not allow the compiler to look for conversion operators

-conversion operator cannot be inserted into
+our class defining the string conversion operator cannot be inserted into

 it must define its own overloaded insertion operator (in addition to the